 To facilitate the search and break possible hidden symmetry, we introducing a small, static, direct interaction ${\boldsymbol{\mathcal H}}_{uc}$.
 With this addition, we successfully realize the target unitary and uncover a small family of pulse solutions that differ in their temporal structures yet yield comparable figures of merit.

-When thermal noise is factored in, the indirect control becomes demanding; the convergence rate of fidelity is very slow and shows minimal improvement over the noisy system.
+When thermal noise is factored in, indirect control becomes demanding; the convergence rate of fidelity is very slow, with minimal improvement over the noisy system.
 Notably, even a slight direct drive on the logical transition significantly improves the error mitigation through OCT.

-An additional investigation considers a two-qubit systems with direct control.
+An additional investigation considers a two-qubit system with direct control.
 We choose to implement the controlled-\(iX\) two-qubit entangling gate also studied in ref. \cite{aroch2024mitigating}.
-The dimension of the gate is four embedded in a Hilbert space of 16.
+The dimension of the gate is four, embedded in a Hilbert space of 16.
 Our analysis focuses on the fidelity of this gate as we vary the environment's temperature and rates.
 The effect can then be compared to controller noise studied previously \cite{aroch2024mitigating}.

 We aimed to investigate the influence of thermal noise on our gate performance.
 In all of our simulations, we began with a closed system.
 By employing Optimal Control Theory (OCT), we identified the pulse that produces a unitary map over a full basis, achieving an infidelity of approximately \(5 \times 10^{-5}\).
 This pulse, along with its associated infidelity, served as our initial reference for all simulations of the open quantum system exposed to thermal noise.
-The infidelity \(IF_U\) was utilized as a normalization metric for the losses introduced by the noise in these simulations.
+The infidelity \(IF_U\) was used as a normalization metric for the losses induced by noise in these simulations.